 Stick to the routine

 Moving Baby into an entirely different room from you to go to sleep at night is a huge change.
-It can be tempting to try to work different changes into the same transition, like cutting out a night-time nursing session, or cutting down on rocking him to sleep, just so you and he don’t have to go through the adjustment period twice.
-It isn’t always the way to go, though – you know Baby best, and if you think he will have an easier time adjusting just once to several big changes, it’s worth trying.
+It can be tempting to try to work different changes into the same transition, like cutting out a night-time nursing session, or cutting down on rocking them to sleep, just so you and they don’t have to go through the adjustment period twice.
+It isn’t always the way to go, though – you know Baby best, and if you think they will have an easier time adjusting just once to several big changes, it’s worth trying.
 However, many children find it easier to adjust to a big change if the other parts of their bedtime routine stay the same, so they can draw comfort from the other things they rely on about bed time in the absence of a familiar setting.